#It’s supposed to be known for its religious freedom

 “Heavenly father, I ask that you forgive me…” you began to mutter to yourself in prayer.
 Laying there, hands clasped and teary eyes shut as you felt him trace up and down your thigh with his tongue.
 The feeling of his saliva, going up to your stomach, one of his hands cupping your breast before ripping the fabric of your bra away, it made you sick to your stomach.
 Your pebbled nipples hitting the cold air were quickly sucked into his mouth, a pleasure never experienced before washing over your body.
 You shuddered, much to his approval.

 He wanted to go slower.
 He wanted to tease you for hours before taking you.
-He wanted to make you cum over and over, proudly showing how lewd you truly were to your false God, but even he has grown impatient.
-Trying to win you the right way just wasn't working and he needed to feel you, as deeply as possible, the girl he'd fantasized about night after night.
+He wanted to make you cum over and over, proudly showing how lewd you truly were to your false God, but even he had grown impatient.
+Trying to win you the right way just wasn't working and he needed to feel you, as deeply as possible, the woman he'd fantasized about night after night.

 The way your eyes widened when he dropped his pants was cute.
 When you tried to look away from his hard cock that was dripping precum onto your cunt, still begging with those sweet lips, it was even cuter.
 But the way you went silent, the way the world seemed to stop from you the second you felt the head of his cock against your opening, that was the cutest.
 He loved the look in your eye.
 The look of visceral fear.
 It was a look of knowing.
 Knowing that after he was finished with you, you'd have nowhere to go, but to him.